History of Japan

 Emergence of the samurai class

-ation of the local administration had difficulties, and results in the eventual breakdown of law and order.
+The decentralization process suffered by the government made the implementation of the local administration had difficulties, and results in the eventual breakdown of law and order.
 During the ninth century Japan suffered a severe economic decline as a result of famines and plagues and various early tenth century there were numerous disturbances, riots and rebellions by the situation that existed.
 The government took the decision to grant extensive powers to local governors to recruit fighters troops with sword (katana), archers and cavalry, enlisting the peasants and their followers and act against the growing rebellion in accordance with what they saw fit, which gave the governors a huge political power.
 It is during this period that is documented for the first time the word "samurai", "those who serve" in a purely military context.

 The first big test of stability of the system took place during the year 935 by a revolt led by Taira no Masakado, a descendant of Prince Takamochi imperial authority who had been sent to quell unrest in Kanto and he received the nickname "The Peacemaker" .
 At first the Heian court held that the incident involving Masakado was just a local incident until he came to proclaim "new emperor."
 Because of this, it sent a provincial army to quell their rebellion, killing beheaded in 940.
 At this time, due to their social origin, these warrior leaders begin to define a local aristocracy.